antiAIbyTsinghua/antiAI/README.md

     python main.py -d images -m fawkes -k key

-You will get 3 new kinds of images.
+You will get 3 kinds of generated images.
 The images ended by _cloaked are the original files produced by antiAI algorithms.
 They seem similar to the original images but are difficult for AI to recognize.
 The images ended by _sealed are visually the same as the cloaked images, while the original images have been hiden in them.
 The images ended by _recovered are recovered images from the images ended by _sealed.

 # Summary
 antiAI can help users protect their pravicy against AI recognitions.
 Users can save images ended by _sealed in their devices and can recover the original images whenever they want.
 An unauthorized visitor can only reach the cloaked images and will never reach the original images.